 Check App Permissions

-In Windows 10, it is now possible to deny or allow apps from having access to certain permissions.
-One of these permissions controls whether an app can access your microphone.
+In Windows 10 and 11, you can deny or allow apps from having access to certain permissions, one of which is access to your microphone.

 To access app permissions, follow the steps below:

 - Open the Start Menu

 - Type microphone privacy settings and select that result

 - On the microphone privacy Settings page, make sure the Allow apps to access your microphone option is turned on.
 (It’s called Let apps access your microphone in Windows 11.)

 - If the app you’re using is a Microsoft app (like Xbox or Skype), find it on the list and make sure it’s toggled to the On position to allow that app access.